 The Trust Estate will not include significant assets.
 The Trust Estate consists primarily of an obligation of the Commission to make periodic payments from funds available in the General Reserve Fund after satisfaction of Senior Indenture Parity Obligations and the maintenance of any reserve fund established under the Senior Indenture.
-Consequently, holders of the 2016 Bonds must rely upon the obligation of the Commission to make such payments from the General Reserve Fund and to set Tolls at sufficient levels to generate the necessary excess cash in the General Reserve Fund for such payments.
+Consequently, holders of the 2017A Subordinate Revenue Bonds must rely upon the obligation of the Commission to make such payments from the General Reserve Fund and to set Tolls at sufficient levels to generate the necessary excess cash in the General Reserve Fund for such payments.

-Adverse changes in the Commission's financial condition could result in a failure to make its payments, or a delay in payments, to the Trustee with respect to the 2016 Bonds.
+Adverse changes in the Commission's financial condition could result in a failure to make its payments, or a delay in payments, to the Trustee with respect to the 2017A Subordinate Revenue Bonds.
 In addition to a potential decline in revenues, the Commission's financial condition could be adversely affected by a number of factors including, but not limited to:

-- Increased and/or unanticipated costs of operation and maintenance of the System; - Decreased toll revenues due to declines in usage or otherwise; - Work stoppage, slowdown or action by unionized employees; - Increased mass transit systems; - Complete or partial destruction or temporary closure of the System due to events beyond the control of the Commission; - Increased unfunded pension benefits: - Increased unfunded healthcare and other non-pension post-employment benefits; - Failure to pay the purchase price on outstanding floating rates notes or other variable rate obligations issued by the Commission subject to maturity or mandatory tender; and - Increased fuel costs.
+- Increased and/or unanticipated costs of operation and maintenance of the System; - Decreased toll revenues due to declines in usage or otherwise; - Work stoppage, slowdown or action by unionized employees; - Turnpike traffic may be diverted to competing mass transit systems; - Complete or partial destruction or temporary closure of the System due to events beyond the control of the Commission; - Increased unfunded pension benefits; - Increased unfunded healthcare and other non-pension post-employment benefits: - Failure to pay the purchase price on outstanding floating rates notes or other variable rate obligations issued by the Commission subject to maturity or mandatory tender; and - Increased fuel costs.